mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/prerequisites/index.md

     - Use of PersistentVolumes in your cluster depends on Cloud Native Storage (CNS), available in vSphere v6.7.x with Update 3 and later versions.
 CNS depends on this shared Datastore's configuration.

+  - Datastore URL from the datastore record for the shared datastore you want your cluster to use.

+    - You need this URL value to ensure that the correct Datastore is used when DKP creates VMs for your cluster in vSphere.

   - Folder name

   - Base template name, such as base-rhel-8, or base-rhel-7